The Victor-Victrola Page

 Victor introduces the Type O (zero) external horn phonograph

 Victor introduces the super deluxe Victrola XX model with gold trim.
-Selling for $300 ($5400 in today's money), it is too expensive and is discontinued within a year.
+Selling for $300 ($8,300 in today's money), it is discontinued within a year.

 Victor sells a record 107,000 phonographs during the year.
-This sales volume would not be achieved again for 3 years.
+This sales volume would not be achieved again for 3 years due to an ongoing financial recession

 Ford introduces the Model T, selling for $550 ($9,800 in today's money).